German Ethics Council: Members since October 2024

-Members since April 2020
+Members 2020–2024

-The President of the German Bundestag, Wolfgang Schäuble, has appointed 21 members to the German Ethics Council as of 30 April 2020.
+The President of the German Bundestag, Wolfgang Schäuble, appointed 21 members to the German Ethics Council as of 30 April 2020.
 Several members had reached the end of their terms with the body on 10 April 2020, among them the previous chairman Peter Dabrock.
-Including three members who were appointed outside the regular cycle between 2016 and 2018, the German Ethics Council has 24 members since 30 April 2020.
+Including three members who were appointed outside the regular cycle between 2016 and 2018, the German Ethics Council had 24 members in this period.
 On 28 May 2020, the council members elected medical ethicist Alena Buyx as its chair, and as its vice-chairs the lawyer Volker Lipp, the philosopher Julian Nida-Rümelin and the theoretical neuroscientist Susanne Schreiber.